habi/acinar-analysis-manuscript/manuscript.md

 This extraction was performed by segmenting the acinus volume with a gray-level threshold-based region growing algorithm using manually placed seed points.
 To isolate individual acini in the data set we placed disk-shaped segmentation stoppers at the acinus entrances.
-Each individual acinus was then exported as a single DICOM ﬁle for portability.
-For each acinus, its exported DICOM ﬁle contained the segmented acinus overlaid with the original background for further analysis.
-Example images from the DICOM ﬁles are shown in the bottom row of Fig 1.
+Each individual acinus was then exported as a single DICOM file for portability.
+For each acinus, its exported DICOM file contained the segmented acinus overlaid with the original background for further analysis.
+Example images from the DICOM files are shown in the bottom row of Fig 1.

 ### Stereological analysis of alveolar characteristics

 The stereological estimation of the alveolar number was performed according to the standards for quantitative assessment of lung structure from the American Thoracic Society (29) to guarantee accurate and unbiased results.
-To perform the stereological analysis, each DICOM ﬁle from the isolated acini was sampled into a systematic random set of single images using a MATLAB script (30).
+To perform the stereological analysis, each DICOM file from the isolated acini was sampled into a systematic random set of single images using a MATLAB script (30).
 The stereological assessment was performed with the STEPanizer (31), an easy-to-use software tool for the stereological assessment of digital images.
 Details of the stereological assessment have previously